dareljohnson/react-tasks-parcel-pocketbase-app/README.md

 ```

-## How to Install and setup the project step-by-step
+## How to install and setup the project step-by-step

 Requirements: